StreetLamb/receiptwiser/README.md

 - **Receipt Scanning**: Upload images of receipts for automatic analysis
 - **AI-Powered Analysis**: Uses OpenAI's Vision API to extract items, quantities, prices, and tax information
 - **Interactive Editor**: Edit extracted receipt data, add/remove items, and adjust prices
+- **Discount Handling**: Apply a discount percentage to the entire receipt
 - **Shareable Links**: Generate and share links containing receipt data with friends
 - **Bill Splitting**: Recipients can select their items and see their portion of the bill
 - **Responsive Design**: Works on both desktop and mobile devices